Riccardo Tisci

 Riccardo Tisci (/it/; born 1974) is an Italian fashion designer.

-He studied in Italy at the Design Istituto d’Arte Applicata in Cantù until the age of 17, and then graduated from London's Central Saint Martins College of Art and Design in 1999.

-In 2005, Tisci was creative director for Givenchy women's haute couture and ready-to-wear lines.
-In May 2008, he was additionally menswear and accessories designer of the Givenchy men's division.
-In March 2018, he was appointed chief creative officer of Burberry, succeeding Christopher Bailey.

 Early life and education

 Tisci was born in Taranto and raised in Como.
-He graduated from the Central Saint Martins College of Art and Design in 1999.
+He studied in Italy at the Design Istituto d’Arte Applicata in Cantù until the age of 17, and then graduated from London's Central Saint Martins College of Art and Design in 1999.

 Career

 Early beginnings

 Upon graduation, Tisci worked for companies including Puma, Antonio Berardi and Coccapani before signing a three-year contract with Ruffo Research, a company that has helped launch the careers of several fashion designers, including Sophia Kokosalaki.

 Upon the expiration of his contract in July 2004, Tisci spent time living in India, where he began to work on his own collection.
 In September 2004, during Milan Fashion Week in Milan, Tisci debuted his first Riccardo Tisci Collection for Fall 2005/2006 in an off-calendar show.

 Givenchy, 2005–2017

 In February 2005, Tisci was appointed as the creative director of the haute couture, ready-to-wear and accessories lines for Givenchy.
 Brought to Givenchy by LVMH chief operating officer Antonio Belloni and Givenchy chief executive officer Marco Gobbetti, Gobbetti called Tisci a "perfect fit for us...
 He [Tisci] has an elegance that is very modern, very contemporary and romantic at the same time".

 Tisci presented his first Givenchy haute-couture collection in July 2005 during Paris Fashion Week in Paris.

 Tisci, under Givenchy, designed the costumes for singer Madonna's Sticky & Sweet Tour in 2008, following Jean Paul Gaultier and Dolce & Gabbana.
 In 2009, for the encore of the tour he designed another costume for the tour's opening song "Candy Shop".

 In February 2017, Tisci stepped down as creative director of Givenchy, saying: "I now wish to focus on my personal interests and passions."
 Givenchy's turnover had increased six-fold during Tisci's twelve-year tenure.